zichengliao/zuics101-fa17/admin/ta-notes.md

 -   Scenario #1:  Labs are locked.
 Call EngrIT at 217-333-1313.

 -   Scenario #2:  Computer infrastructure is down (home directories unavailable, etc.).
-Call EngrIT at 217-265-5189.
+Call EngrIT and notify ND.
 Do not dismiss students for at least 15 minutes.

 -   Scenario #3:  Labs are unavailable in Jupyter (EWS reset the `atq` script or it otherwise failed).
-Slack me or text me immediately at 217-666-1040.
+Slack or text ND immediately at 217-666-1040.

 ### Timeline